D4rk-Side/DNS-Changer/README.md

 #### How to Install and Run

-1.First download Python from the following site and then install it. https://www.python.org/downloads/
+1. **First download Python from the following site and then install it** https://www.python.org/downloads/

 2. **Clone the repository:**